crupig/LLMs-as-a-judge-for-SE-tse_RP/README.md

 This repository is the replication package of the work **"On the Effectiveness of LLM-as-a-judge for Software-related Tasks"**.
 The purpose of this repository is to provide the data and discuss the pipeline that we used to run this study.

 ## LLM as a judge on Code Generation task

+This part of our work is dedicated to aswering the following research question: _To what extent are LLMs good at judging the correctess of a candidate java method with respect to the_

 ### Pipeline

 For this part of our work we rely on the **CoderEval ICSE'24** dataset for **Java**, which can be found [here](https://github.com/CoderEval/CoderEval).